AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 For our example, we assume that we want to answer the following question:

-* "How fast do my new registrants convert?"
+* How fast do my new registrants convert?

 ## Identifying a measurement